 Then it takes up a long and winding trail right to the edge of the Antrim Plateau.
 You might find this trail quite steep in some places, but don’t forget that you will be rewarded for your effort by truly outstanding views from the higher points across the surrounding landscape and over the sea.

 If you explore this trail on a clear day with high visibility, you will see the land of Scotland.
 And if you happen to go there in spring, don’t forget to see the bluebells in the Inver River gorge, which is located right at the beginning of the trail.

 1. Carrauntoohil, Co Kerry – a hike up Ireland’s biggest mountain

 This challenging trail starts and ends in Cronins Yard.
 The total distance is 7.9 miles, and the trail is recommended only for very advanced hikers looking for truly breathtaking views.

 The endpoint is Carrauntoohil, the central peak of the MacGillycuddy’s Reeks, and the highest mountain in Ireland.
 Standing at 3,407 feet, the peak is definitely not a route for beginners.

 However, the challenge is definitely worth it.
+We recommend camping on this route, using some of the best inflatable tents.
 What you get in exchange are incredible views of the rugged terrain surrounding the Killarney lakes.

 There are several different ways that go to the top, but the Devil’s Ladder and its loose rock is the most popular one – it’s short and direct.